janvitu/Testing_iPhoneApp/README.md

 # Testing_iPhoneApp
-iPhone App for students to learn themselves on tests
+iPhone App for students to help them to lern